OUR CELEBRITY TEAM CAPTAINS

 TV Presenter and Invictus Games medallist

-Unite with this former Royal Marines Commando, Paralympics anchorman and BBC presenter and see up close the steely determination behind those Clark Kent glasses.
+This former Royal Marines Commando, Paralympics anchorman and BBC presenter will be showing his team the steely determination behind those Clark Kent glasses.

 JJ's superpower: “I’m a master of disguise, just like Superman.
 All I have to do is put on a pair of glasses and you can’t tell I’m a Superhero...
 After all, have you ever seen me and Clark Kent in the same room!”